ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/bento_guide.md

 ```

 [tip type="note"]
 Eliminating need for the AMP runtime script is a high priority for Bento AMP.
-Follow our progress on the [Bento roadmap](../../../../community/roadmap/?category=bento#status-updates).
+Follow our progress on the [Bento roadmap](../../../community/roadmap.html?category=bento#status-updates).
 [/tip]

 Read each Bento component’s reference documentation for implementation details.

+## Layout and styling

+Fully valid AMP pages use the AMP layout system to infer sizing of elements to create a page structure before downloading any remote resources.
+This is important since this significantly reduces rendering and scrolling jank.
+However, Bento use imports components into less controlled environments, increasing the risk of content shifting.
+For the best page load experience, take the following measures:

 ## Interacting with Bento components